Jarichi/Mysteries-of-Rankhra/Lore/Places/Zal'Aata.md

 The strategic proximity near the [[Phiaro Channel]] allows for maritime trade routes, furthering Zal'Aata's influence on the world.
 ## Structure

-Zal'Aata is a city divided into distinct domains, each reflecting the social and economic stratification of its populace, as depicted in [[zal'aata.jpg]].
-These domains encompass dedicated neighbourhoods, catering to specific races and trades, contributing to the city's diverse tapestry.
+Zal'Aata is a city divided into distinct domains, each reflecting the social and economic stratification of its populace.![[zal'aata.jpg]]These domains encompass dedicated neighbourhoods, catering to specific races and trades, contributing to the city's diverse tapestry.
 ### [[Centroscopia]] - Temple area
 At the heart of Zal'Aata lies Centroscopia, the temple area, where the ruling and elite classes reside.
 Cloaked in the magical aura of Rankhra, this region benefits from a slowed passage of time, extending the lifespans of its fortunate denizens.
 The central square serves as a melting pot of races, and it houses the city's governing body.
 Exclusive places of worship for various religious groups surround the temple, adding to the spiritual aura.
 ### [[First Domain]] - Circle around temple area